Ningning-HOU/homepage/_pages/about.md

 -- An applicant from China can also apply for CSC (Chinese Scholarship Council) scholarship.
 If granted, Macquaire covers tuition fee (about $45k+ per year) and both CSC and Macquarie will provide stipend ($28,579 per annum) for the entire program.

+-- CSC visiting students and fellows are also welcome！

 -- A PhD student could receive the funds of up to AU $7.5k for attending international conferences ($5000 from university and $2500 from department) during the program.

 Eligibility